 TEOs determine which of their staff members are eligible to participate and then decide if each staff member's research is likely to meet the standard for a funded Quality Category.
 TEOs then compile Evidence Portfolios (EPs) and submit them to the TEC.
 EPs that are not likely to meet these requirements are not submitted for assessment.

-Peer review panels complete an assessment and assign one of six Quality Categories to each EP.
+Peer review panels complete an assessment and assign one of six Quality Categories to each EP (A, B, C, C(NE), R, or R(NE)).

 The funding formula for the Quality Evaluation component